tromp/cuckoo/README.md

 taken a wait-and-see approach, likely due to the need for more advanced memory controllers, which they don't develop themselves, and uncertainty about market demand.
 However, a widely adopted PoW whose very bottleneck is purely random accesses to billions of individual bits would provide such demand.
+The world has little need for the extremely specialized SHA256 computation being efficient.
+But it stands to benefit a lot from more energy efficient random access memories (that, unlike SRAM, also remain very cost effient).

 Cycle finding
 --------------